Easy Keto Pizza Omelet

 Overhead view of shredded cheese, sliced pepperoni, and a skillet of sautéing peppers and onions — ingredients prepped for making a keto pizza omelet.

-The keto pizza omelet was born out of necessity.
+The Easy Keto Pizza Omelet was born out of necessity.
 Scott was a pizza guy.
 So when we found a way to satisfy that craving using real ingredients that actually supported healing?
 Game over.
 It became his daily go-to.

 🔎 Real Food, Real Healing